 With this being my second pregnancy I knew exactly what I wanted for my summer maternity capsule wardrobe.
-I learned a few lessons from my first pregnancy that I’ll trickle in throughout this post.
+I wrote this post to share my experience with other pregnant woman on how to make a maternity capsule wardrobe.
 Follow along as I show you the essentials for a comfortable (and cute!) pregnancy so you can enjoy every minute!

 This summer maternity capsule wardrobe is meant to be worn exclusively and to be mix and matched to create new outfits each day.
 That is the essence of a capsule wardrobe.